blues/app-accelerators/82-aerial-lift-rental-equipment-battery-health-monitor/README.md

 </Note>

 A [battery management systems](https://blues.com/battery-management-systems/) reference design that turns the electric battery pack on a rental scissor lift, boom lift, or telehandler into a continuously-monitored asset — surfacing state of charge, depth of discharge, rolling state of health, and thermal status to the rental company's fleet management platform, over cellular with satellite fallback, wherever the lift happens to be sitting.

-**What you'll have when you're done:** a weatherproof, pack-powered sidecar that samples the battery pack every five minutes, transmits an hourly summary to Notehub, and fires an immediate alert over cellular or Skylo satellite whenever a threshold trips — without requiring site WiFi, a local gateway, or any customer IT coordination.
-Fleet operators can retune alert thresholds for any machine from Notehub without a truck roll or firmware re-flash.
 ## 1. Project Overview

 **The problem.** Electric scissor lifts, boom lifts, and telehandlers are increasingly displacing diesel units on job sites.
 The electric machines are quieter, cleaner, and cheaper to run — but they introduce a failure mode that diesel never had: a machine that looks fine in the yard shows up at a job site with a dead or nearly dead pack, and the rental company loses a day of revenue before anyone knows there's a problem.